Usually, the three lights ABS, traction, and brake light come on as soon as you start to drive.

-In this guide, we take a look at BMW ABS wheel speed sensor problems, how to diagnose it, and clean it.
+In this guide, we take a look at BMW ABS wheel speed sensor problems, how to diagnose them, and clean them.

 A how-to video shows you how to replace the BMW ABS sensor (also referred to as BMW ABS wheel speed sensor or speed sensor for short).

 A BMW wheel speed monitors the wheel's revolutions and sends a signal to the ABS/DSC module.

 BMW ABS sensor is used to determine wheel revolutions per minute (rpm).